ISISComputingGroup/ibex_user_manual/The-Scripting-Console.md

 ![Toolbar](genie_python_and_ibex/OpenTheScriptingPerspective.png)

 This console will let you type genie commands.
 Pressing "Page Up" will display a window containing the command history.
 Previous commands can be selected from the list or searched for using the text box at the bottom.

+Additionally, pressing Up/Down arrow keys lets you cycle through previous commands.
+You can also filter those commands by typing in the start of a line first.

 The toolbar in the top right provides additional functionality.